Substance Abuse and Addiction Treament Resources in Des Moines

 Alcohol & Drug Rehab Centers in Des Moines, Iowa

 Partial hospitalization programs are designed for individuals who require intense therapy to help them overcome their alcohol and drug addictions, but who are somewhat able to manage temptations on their own.
-With partial hospitalization programs you are not required to stay within the care facilities or clinics where care is provided.
+With partial hospitalization programs, you are not required to stay within the care facilities or clinics where care is provided.
 This structure gives you the opportunity to lean on the support of family and friends throughout your treatment process.
 You are, however, required to keep a strict schedule of care before your treatment is successfully completed.
 The duration of your treatment is determined by different factors, including the amount of time it takes to complete the therapy programs in your recovery plan.
-You can find partial hospitalization programs at one of the many Des Moines drug rehab facilities.

 Des Moines Drug & Alcohol Detox Centers

 Medical detox is the process of removing the substances from your body that it has learned to depend on through your drug or alcohol use.
-Des Moines drug detox centers can provide you with a comfortable and safe environment while you go through the detoxification process.
+Detox centers can provide you with a comfortable and safe environment while you go through the detoxification process.
 There is no specific time frame for your stay, as the goal is to ensure you are fully prepared to handle the recovery process.
-There are a variety of detox centers offering Des Moines alcohol detox and drug detox.

 Recovery Meetings Near You in Des Moines